Derecho-Project/cascade-cbdc/README.md

 - `local_ip`: this must be set to the local IP address of the process.
 Other processes will use this address to communicate with this process.
 - `domain`: this must be set to network interface to be used (taken from `ifconfig`), e.g. `eth0`.

-When copying configuration files from one host to another, it is important to node that two processes cannot have the same ID, which is set by `local_id`  in `derecho.cfg`.
+When copying configuration files from one host to another, it is important to note that two processes cannot have the same ID, which is set by `local_id`  in `derecho.cfg`.
 Also, when more than one process are in the same host, note that those processes cannot have the same ports assigned to them (see the multiple `*_port` configurations in `derecho.cfg`).

 #### Using RDMA
 In case you want to use RDMA instead of TCP, it is necessary to change the following two items in `derecho.cfg` for all processes: